rastapasta/foodsharing/README.md

 * Show blockers
   * Handle offline mode correctly
   * Notifications after background pull / detect new conversations - even pull pull conversations?
-  * Handle more than the last 20 messages
-    * in conversation list
   * Handle WebSocket reconnect after long inactivity
   * Ask for Chris (or Tobi?) for permission to show user profile